Tessa’s Recipe Rundown

 - In the bowl of an electric mixer, beat the butter and sugar until light and fluffy, about 3 minutes.
 Beat in the egg, egg yolk, and honey.
 On low speed, gradually add in the flour mixture until just combined.

-- Divide the dough into 1 1/2 tablespoon-sized balls using a spring-loaded scoop and drop onto prepared baking sheets, spacing 2 inches apart.
+- Divide the dough into 1 1/2 tablespoon-sized balls using a medium spring-loaded scoop and drop onto prepared baking sheets, spacing 2 inches apart.
 Gently flatten dough with the smooth side of a spatula.

 - Bake for 12 to 14 minutes or until cookies are just set and slightly golden brown.
 Cool cookies on baking sheet for 2 minutes then transfer to cooling racks to cool completely.